 - Regularly bathe your baby.

-- You can use baby wipes to clean your baby’s mouth and face to keep him fresh.
+- Use baby wipes to clean your baby’s mouth and face to keep him fresh.

 - Educate your friends, family and relatives on these precautions as well, for the safety of the baby.

-- It is advisable to place baby utensils and hygiene products separate from the belongings of others in the house.
+- Place baby utensils and hygiene products separate from the belongings of others in the house.

 - Many unexpected places and things in the house could be loaded with germs.
 It is best to avoid direct contact with the baby immediately after touching the TV remote, dish towels, mobile phones, and handbags.